future-proof-iot/RIOT-rs/book/src/tooling/coap.md

   "expect the server to present a chain of certificates for its hostname down to a set of root certificates" (which is the default for web browsers), "establish an encrypted connection and trust the peer's key on first use", down to "do not use any encryption".

+[^whatsinarequest]: These components required for a request are not documented as such in the CoAP RFCs,
+    but it is the author's opinion that they are a factual requirement:
+    Implementations may implicitly make decisions on those, but the decisions are still made.
+    At the time of writing, there [is an open issue](https://github.com/core-wg/corrclar/issues/41) to clarify this in the specifications.

 ## Details on security mechanisms